aparajita/capacitor-native-decorator/README.md

 ##### 5. Add `@native() ` to your native methods

 Just add `@native()` above the TypeScript implementation of any methods that have a native implementation, and you’re all set!

+## Example

+A complete working example of `@native` can be found in the [ws-capacitor-secure-storage plugin](https://github.com/aparajita/ws-capacitor-secure-storage).
+There you can find all of the features of `@native` used:

+- Marshalling arguments
+- Public and private native API
+- Wrapping native calls with TypeScript code
+- Keeping state in the Typescript class

+I hope you find it useful.